patrickplynch/NightSky-cuHackathon/README.md

 On your phone just walk into the 'viewing' pod and you can see the surround view of a portion of the night sky.
 You'll have to resize the pod as neccesary to fit your room (pinch to zoom).

 Simple project, but we think the idea is nice.

-Thanks for the hackathon, it was nice to actually hangout and talk with a bunch of people in the trade!
+Thanks for the hackathon, it was fun to actually hangout and talk with a bunch of people in the trade!